People Pleasing Therapy for Emotionally Aware Thinkers

 What if you could…

-✥ Stop obsessing over what others think of you.
+• Stop ruminating over what others think of you.

-This isn’t a wishful thinking.
-This is what can happen when you stop pouring all your energy into others’ comfort and start keeping some for yourself.
+This isn’t wishful thinking.
+This is what can happen when you no longer pour all your energy into others’ comfort and start keeping some for yourself.

 How Therapy Helps You Unlearn the People Pleasing Pattern